Reclaim Your Real Magic by Using this Advanced Psychological Method

 Here too, you are projecting.
 You have disowned your confident part and have identified with a more anxious, fearful part of yourself.
 If not, you wouldn’t be in awe of him.

-That is, you would see him not a hero, but as a fellow human being.
+Instead, you would notice this speaker’s insecurity behind his confident facade.
+That is, you would see him not as a hero, but as a fellow human being.

-The difference between this speaker and you is mainly that he’s putting forth greater effort to be on that stage.
+The difference between this speaker and you is mainly that he’s putting forth effort to be on that stage.

+He may be honest with his insecurity or he may be deceiving himself.
 Either way, his insecurity is there.
 And if you don’t see it, it’s only because you are projecting.
-And we are all projecting onto others most of the time.

-Many people do this with celebrities.
 To them, people like Brad Pitt and Angelina Jolie are like royalty.
 Others project onto musical artists or star athletes.

+Business people often do this with “titans” of industry like Richard Branson or Elon Musk.
 They fail to see that these individuals are showing their public personas—they represent archetypes, not humans.

 Self-improvement enthusiasts might project onto figures like Tony Robbins or Tim Ferriss.
-They may see them as productivity machines, fearless, efficient, masterful.
+They may see them as productivity machines, fearless, efficient, and/or masterful.

 Spiritual seekers project their best selves onto people like Eckhart Tolle or the Dalai Lama.